 As Raya Morag (2008, 5) points out, “In the new war traditional contrasts that either have been dismantled or are in crisis are terror-war… front-home, ‘us’-‘them,’ civilian-soldier… victim-perpetrator, defense-offense, beginning-end, victory-defeat, war-peace, moral-immoral.”
 The epistemological crisis lies not only in the challenge of identifying the enemy, but more deeply in the fact that binary concepts that have undergirded the notion of armed conflict no longer hold.
 In fact, the binary mode of thinking itself is now in crisis, including as it relates to the distinction Self/Other.
 “New war” poses a double challenge, at once epistemological as well as ethical.

 Writers have discussed the efforts to draw the line between friend and foe both within the American multicultural society and internationally.
-As Sunaina Maira (2009, 637-639) shows, the challenge of identifying potential terrorists gave rise to a distinction between “good” and “bad” Muslims inside the US.
+As Sunaina Maira (2009, 637–639) shows, the challenge of identifying potential terrorists gave rise to a distinction between “good” and “bad” Muslims inside the United States.
 For the difficult task of differentiation between loyal and threatening subjects, Muslim and South Asian organizations and individuals were put under surveillance, covert informants were sent into communities, and preemptive detention and deportation policies (some with high public visibility) were used in what was “essentially the racial management of populations” (639).
 Arab and South Asian Muslim communities, organizations, and individuals, on their side, internalized the demands of this biopower and aligned themselves with national and international policies of the government, as was exemplified by widespread display of the American flag on institutions, businesses, and homes in the US (Grewal 2003, 548–549).

 The difficulty in identifying combatants within the civilian population also resulted in ethical challenges overseas.
 Five days after the attacks on New York City and Washington, DC, President George W. Bush proclaimed a national emergency, and government agencies were consequently allowed to violate some constitutional rights of US citizens and rights granted by international law to detainees offshore.
 People of multiple nationalities, suspected of aiding the Taliban, al-Qaeda, and other organizations, were all classed, without any legal procedure, under the new category of “unlawful combatants,” a term that served to deny them the legal status of enemy prisoners of war, and in fact, any legal protection.
 In the years following 9/11, US personnel tortured and sexually abused detainees with no legal identity in the prisons of Abu Ghraib and Guantánamo (Greenberg and Dratel 2005).
-US drone attacks in Pakistan, Afghanistan, and elsewhere have resulted in civilian casualties and injuries (Scott 2015), and revenge killings of civilians by US soldiers occurred, for example, in Haditha, Iraq (Duffy, Mcgrik, and Ghosh 2006).
+US drone attacks in Pakistan, Afghanistan, and elsewhere have resulted in civilian casualties and injuries (Scott 2015), and revenge killings of civilians by US soldiers occurred, for example, in Haditha, Iraq (Duffy, Mcgirk, and Ghosh 2006).
 The publication of these facts caused a heated public and political debate.
-During the decade following 9/11, it became clear then that the continued battle against terror involves epistemological challenges and political and ethical conflicts.
+During the decade following 9/11, it became clear that the continued battle against terror involves epistemological challenges and political and ethical conflicts.

 The American Self and the terrorist Other: Zero Dark Thirty

 The unconventional scenario of a woman leading a national mission to success is one of the ways Zero Dark Thirty reflects on the limitations of conventional representations, including those of the terrorist Other.
-By presenting CIA analyst Maya as different from the men serving in the national security apparatus, as having certain similarities with the terrorists, as uniquely understanding the enemy as a subject and as suffering in similar ways, the film reduces the gap between the American Self and the terrorist Other.
+By presenting CIA analyst Maya as different from the men serving in the national security apparatus, as having certain similarities with the terrorists, as uniquely understanding the enemy as a subject, and as suffering in similar ways, the film narrows the gap between the American Self and the terrorist Other.